 Incredibly dry soil

 Be sure you’re not underwatering your Aglaonema.
-Keep a consistent watering schedule–water when the top 2”-3” of soil are dry.
+Keep a consistent watering schedule–water when 50-75% of the soil volume is dry.

 If you accidentally let your Aglaonema’s soil dry out completely, you may see stems go limp or leaves droop and crisp up.
 If the soil is extremely dry all the way through the pot, a good soak is in order.

 Give your plant a good soak using the bottom-soaking method:

 - Fill a sink or tub with 2″-4″ of water, depending on the size of your plant.

 - Set the plant in the water without the saucer to allow it to soak the water from the bottom.
 Let the plant sit in the water for at least 30 minutes.